Number of pieces allowed (international and domestic)

 - For lithium-ion batteries, the Watt-hour rating must not exceed 100 Wh.

 - Power banks are considered spare batteries.
-These batteries must be packed individually to prevent short circuits.
-Each traveller is limited to a maximum of 20 spare batteries.
+They must be packed individually to prevent short circuits.
+You can only carry a maximum of 2 spare batteries with you.

 Powder-like substances are fine dry particles produced by grinding, crushing, or disintegrating solid substances (for example, flour, sugar, ground coffee, spices, powdered milk such as baby formula, and cosmetics), including powders in clumpy, grainy, or compressed forms.

-As per the Transport Security Administration, US Department of Homeland Security, carriage of powder-like substances in hand baggage by passengers travelling to destinations across the US is subject to the following conditions:
+The Transport Security Administration (TSA), US Department of Homeland Security, allows the carriage of powder-like substances in hand baggage when you are travelling to destinations across the US.
+It is subject to the following conditions:

 - Duty-free powder containers inside a properly sealed Secure Tamper Evident Bag (STEB) may be allowed through the checkpoint.

-- Powder-like substances of any quantity may be placed in the checked-in baggage and transported in the baggage hold area of the aircraft.
+- Powder-like substances of any quantity may be placed in the check-in baggage and transported in the baggage hold area of the aircraft.